 Leading Parent Partnership Award

 The leading parent partnership award is a nationally recognised award which is achieved by schools who work closely with the parents and carers of their children.
-It is a portfolio, evidence based award that, when completed, will demonstrate our commitment at Highcliffe St Mark Primary School to working with and alongside our parents and carers.
+It is a portfolio, evidence based award that, when completed, demonstrates our commitment at Highcliffe St Mark Primary School to working with and alongside our parents and carers.

 Objective 1: Commitment

-We are committed to working with parents, staff, governors, pupils/students and outside agencies to develop strong and permanent parent partnerships
+We are committed to working with parents, staff, governors, pupils/students and outside agencies to develop strong and permanent parent partnerships.

 Objective 2: Planning